diiq/mr-rogers-codehouse/exercises/angular-1/README.md

 Learning Goals for Today:
 what is
-  - mvc (model, view, controller)
+  - mvc (model, view, controller) - Learn more about the controller
-  - module
+  - module - a way of grouping a bunch of stuff together.
-  - component
+  - component - Stuff that is all angular related component on the screen that has a significant amount of functionality within it.
+Example, Amazon has about a dozen components on any given page
   - angular

   make a component that has three input boxes